Exchange transaction fees – Veles Help Center

 For the ETH/USDT pair, the limitation for the order volume is 4 decimal places.
 This means that you can only sell 0.0099 ETH, while 0.00009 ETH will remain in your balance as a “deadweight.”

 Such leftovers will accumulate as the number of transactions increases.
+In the Veles profile, you will see the amount of this leftovers received from trading on the Statistics page.

 You can either accumulate these leftovers or convert them into another cryptocurrency.
 Many exchanges offer the option to convert small amounts into a unified exchange token (such as BIT for Bybit or BNB for Binance).

+When making short trades, the bot sells an asset intending to buy it back at a reduced price.
 Short trades avoid the issues mentioned earlier since the profit percentage covers the commissions.
 However, when making short trades, the deposit decreases.

 However, when the exchange executes the take-profit and buys 1 ETH for 1990 USDT, it will deduct a commission from the ETH, resulting in 0.999 ETH remaining.